This Day In Writing History

 The Children's Hour was inspired by a real incident that took place in Scotland, circa 1810.
 The play is set at an all-girls boarding school run by close friends Karen Wright and Martha Dobie.

 Mary Tilford, a student at the school, is spoiled, petulant, vindictive, and a pathological liar.
-Mary's cousin, Joe Cardin, is a handsome young doctor who plans to marry Karen.
+Her cousin, Joe Cardin, is a handsome young doctor who plans to marry Karen.

 Seething with jealousy, Mary falsely accuses Karen and Martha of having a lesbian affair and blackmails another student, Rosalie Wells, into corroborating her false testimony.